 Attracting Anna’s Hummingbirds:

+Anna’s hummingbirds are easily attracted to backyards where they can find nectar flowers and hummingbird feeders.
 Because these birds eat a large quantity of insects, birders should avoid using insect traps, pesticides or insecticides that would minimize that food source, and spider webs should be left intact for Anna's hummingbirds to glean.

 Anna's hummingbirds are not considered endangered or threatened, but they are susceptible to different threats, such as habitat loss, feral cats and window collisions.
 In the northern parts of their range, harsh winter weather can be problematic, but backyard birders who take steps to keep hummingbird nectar from freezing can help provide a reliable food source for overwintering birds.